 Current work on the collection

-- The Whitehawk Camp Community Archaeology Project has been awarded Highly Commended for high quality work in the communication and dissemination of archaeological research by the Council for British Archaeology and the Marsh Christian Trust.
+The 2014-15 Whitehawk Camp Community Archaeology Project was awarded Highly Commended for high quality work in the communication and dissemination of archaeological research by the Council for British Archaeology and the Marsh Christian Trust.